 What’s everybody up to this weekend?
 Need a few suggestions?
 Read on for a list of fun and festive local events:

-The Leavenworth Christmas Lighting Festival happens again this weekend and next.
+The Leavenworth Christmas Lighting Festival happens for the final time this weekend.

-Or catch up with Santa at Pybus Market.
+Catch up with Santa at Pybus Market.
 He’ll be there Saturdays and Sundays through Dec.
-23, as well as an appearance on Friday, Dec.
-22. He will also attend a breakfast celebration on Saturday, Dec.
-16, and will be available for photos with pets on Sunday, Dec.
-17.
+22, as well as an appearance on Friday, Dec.
+21.

-Santa is also at the Wenatchee Valley Mall this month.
+Santa is also available for pictures at the Wenatchee Valley Mall this month.
+You can even bring the kids for Breakfast With Santa at the Wenatchee Valley Mall on Saturday.

 FREE holiday movies on Saturdays in December at the Ruby Theatre in Chelan.
-This Saturday, it’s “Home Alone.”
-On Dec.16, it’s “Rise of the Guardians.”
+This Saturday, it’s “The Chronicles of Narnia: The Lion, the Witch and the Wardrobe.”
 On Dec.
-23, it’s “The Polar Express.”
+22, it’s “The Polar Express.”

 Celebrate a Small Town Christmas in Chelan, with festive events happening all December long.

-On Dec.
-21 on the PAC stage, it’s the “Old Time Radio Show” version of “It’s a Wonderful Life”.
+Next Friday on the PAC stage, it’s the “Old Time Radio Show.”

 Catholic Family and Child Service hosts several play-and-learn events each week for children up to age 5 and their caregivers.
 The Kaleidoscope Play and Learn group meets Wednesdays at the First Methodist Church at 10 a.m., Thursdays at the Wenatchee Public Library at 10 a.m., and Fridays at the Hope Center at 9 a.m. and 11 a.m.
 The play sessions are free and no registration is required.
 For more information call 664-7350 ext.
 3093.